sharkymark/sfdc-hw/README.md

 The app runs as a while loop prompting the user for a value to filter Salesforce Account records by the Name column.

+## Dev Container

+Notice the `Dockerfile` and `devcontainer.json` which uses a slim Python container image, adds the `simple_salesforce` module with `pip` in the Dockerfile, and passes the Salesforce authentication environment variables into the dev container.

+This approach frees you up from having a specific Python version and module on your local machine e.g., Mac and let the dev container set all of this up.
+You do still need to set the environment variables locally which is more secure and better than putting into the repo with .gitignore. ☠️

 ## Resources

 [Python Mac versions](https://www.python.org/downloads/macos/)